NvNorsinski/RAG-Tests/Readme.md

 # Testing for RAG Pipeline
-This Tool can answer questions about a pdf Document stored in "Dokumente".
+This tool can answer questions on documents stored in "Dokumente".
 Path to file has to be set in config.py

 start by running the streamlit app from commandline with